PTI the largest party of the middle and lower classes: Fawad | ExBulletin

 ISLAMABAD: Federal Minister of Information and Broadcasting Fawad Chaudhry said that even today the PTI is the largest party of the middle and lower middle class, the poor expect that if anyone could bring justice to Pakistan, it was only the PTI.

 The minister said so in his video message on the occasion of the founding day of the ruling party.
-He added that Imran Khan’s dream was to establish a modern Islamic welfare state, it was the same dream as Allama Iqbal.
+He added that Imran Khan’s dream was to establish a modern Islamic welfare state, it was the same dream Iqbal saw, Quaid-i-Azam fought for.

 Fawad said today that only Prime Minister Imran Khan should go to Pakistan from Allama Iqbal and Quaid-i-Azam.
 He noted that the prime minister laid the foundations of his policy on the slogan of change, his dream was to establish a modern Islamic welfare state.

 Even today the PTI is the biggest middle and lower middle class party, people expect that if anyone can do justice it is only the PTI, argued the minister.
-He said that 25 years ago that day, Imran Khan founded the Pakistan Tehreek-e-Insaf (PTI), and few people expected to defeat these two political parties.
-He said that Imran Khan based his policy on the slogan of change and promised a new Pakistan.
+He said that 25 years ago that day, Imran Khan founded the PTI and few people expected to defeat these two political parties.
+He said Imran Khan based his policy on the slogan of change.

-The promise of a new Pakistan and change was to lay the foundation for a state in Pakistan in which the law is the same for the strong and the weak.
-And, if Imran Khan wanted to, he would compromise with Pervez Musharraf and become prime minister, he said.
-He said the Lahore rally in 2011 turned out to be a turning point for the PTI and that Imran Khan has become the hub and center of the country’s politics.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online